Questions from Parents

 Families can make requests that their camper be placed in a cabin with a friend.
-Our policy is to consider those requests so long as a) the request is mutual (made by both families); b) the campers are within 18 months of eachother; and c) they are attending Camp for the same amount of time.
+Our policy is to consider those requests so long as:

 Questions from Campers

 Yes!
-In the Spring, we will mail a our “Final Instructions Package” to your family with all sorts of information about Camp.
-There will be some instructions for completing some forms online, including how you can make cabinmate requests.
-We will do our best to accommodate cabinmate requests if:
+In the Spring, we mail our “Final Forms & Details” to your family with all sorts of information about Camp.
+There are some instructions for completing some forms online, including how you can ask to be in a cabin with your friend.
+We do our best tomake that happen if:

 - You and your friend are within 18 months age of each other

-- Both you and your friend request each other as cabinmates
+- Both you and your friend ask to be cabinmaters

-- You are both attending Camp for the same amount of time
+- You are both at Camp for the same amount of time

-We try to avoid putting big groups of friends together in a cabin, so please request to be in a cabin with no more than two friends.
+We try to not to put big groups of friends together in a cabin, so please ask to be in a cabin withjust one or two friends.

-If you are attending one of our introductory periods, you will have a chance to visit some of our favourite and most popular activity areas with your cabin group.
+If you are coming for one of our introductory periods, you have a chance to visit some of our favourite and most popular activity areas with your cabin group.

 There are lots of other chances to choose some activities that you think will be fun, like during Daily Options, Camp Clubs, or Mega Options.

 All campers live in a cabin.
-Most cabins sleep 8 – 10 campers along with two Camp staff members.
+Most cabins sleep 8 – 10 campers along with a Cabin Leader and usually another staff member.
 All cabins have bunkbeds (you can choose to sleep on the top or bottom bunk!).

-Food at Camp Wenonah is awesome!
-We have three meals a day in our Main Lodge, plus a yummy evening snack.
+Food at Wenonah is awesome!
+We have three meals a day in the Boyes Lodge, plus a yummy evening snack.
 All meals are cooked in our kitchen, and we are sure you will love them!

-We plan our menu with our campers in mind.
+We plan our menu by thinking about what you will like.
 We want to make sure that you love the food at Camp!!

 What happens if you have a special diet?
-All we ask is that you and your family let us know about this on your Camper Health Form.
+All we ask is that you and your family let us know about this before Camp.

 If you are a vegetarian, or have a special food allergy, then we will look after you!
 We have a special menu already planned for vegetarians.
-If you have other dietary needs, our kitchen staff will make some delicious meals for you.
-In some cases, we may ask that you bring some substitute meals to Camp with you.
+If you have other special diets, our kitchen staff will make some delicious meals for you.
+Sometimes, we may ask that you bring some meals to Camp with you if we can’t make something safely in our kicthen.
 Our kitchen staff are happy to prepare them for you.

-If you have a nut allergy, then you will be okay at Camp Wenonah!
+If you have a nut allergy, then you will be okay at Camp!
 We are “nut aware” at Camp.
-All food served through the kitchen and on outtrips is carefully screened to ensure it does not contain nuts nor nut products.
+We check all of the food that we serve to make sure it does not contain nuts nor nut products.
 We also make sure nobody brings any nuts or nut products to our site.

 We are sure of it!
-Some of the nicest people you could ever hope to meet are counsellors at Camp Wenonah!
+Some of the nicest people you could ever hope to meet are cabin leaders at Camp Wenonah!

-We hire all of our counsellors because we know that they love working with children and young adults.
-Many of our counsellors are volunteers in their community.
-Other counsellors have lots of experience as instructors or teachers.
+We hire all of our cabin leaders because we know that they love working with kids and youth.
+Many of our cabin leaders are volunteers when they are at home.
+Other cabin leaders are instructors, coaches, or teachers at home.
 Each person who works at Camp Wenonah is there because they want to make sure that you are happy, and having a good time.

-If you are ever feeling sad, or need somebody to talk to, then our counsellors and other staff members will look after you.
-Don’t ever be scared to ask somebody for help at Camp – all of our staff are there for you!
+If you are ever feeling sad, or need somebody to talk to, then our cabin leaders and other staff will help you.
+Don’t ever be scared to ask somebody for help at Camp – we are there for you!

-Of course, let your counsellor know when you are having a great time also!
-Our counsellors love it when our campers share fun stories, or talk about something cool that they did during their day.
+Of course, let your cabin leader know when you are having a great time also!
+Our cabin leaders love it when our campers share fun stories, or talk about something cool that they did during their day.